|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Serve this ham with scalloped potatoes, some steamed green beans, and the best dinner rolls you can make.
-And when the meal is over, refrigerate the ham promptly.
-It can be kept in the fridge up to 3 days.
-After that time, portion the ham into freezer containers and freeze up to 6 months.
+Serve this ham with scalloped potatoes, steamed green beans, dinner rolls, or other tasty sides appropriate for a ham dinner.
+And use your leftovers in any of these leftover ham recipes.
+Keep leftovers in the fridge for up to 3 days or portion the ham into freezer containers and freeze for up to 6 months.

 - 1 cup brown sugar